birkirbrynjarsson/dotfiles/README.md

 # Mac setup and dotfiles
-Tools and instructions to speed up and automate my setup after clean re-installation of MacOS
+Tools and instructions to speed up and automate my setup after clean re-installation of MacOS.

+## Make your own
+If you want to make your own setup based on this I recommend the following steps:

+- Fork the repository
+- Edit the Brewfile
+  - Some apps however are required for later steps (ex. cask-fonts, font-meslo-nerd-font, iTerm2, nvm, python, rbenv)
+- Edit settings.sh to your preference
+- Edit mixin/aliases
+  - PS. before you start adding your own aliases I recommend running `alias` and looking at what's there, a lot of stuffs comes with the Oh-My-Zsh plugins.
+- Follow the setup guide

 ## Requirements
 Clean installation of MacOS, preferably _Mojave_ as that's what it has been tested on.

 ## Manual setup
 I've opted out of creating a script to automate the whole setup process.
 I enjoy going through all the steps as well as maintaining this documentation which is enforced instead.